anggastudio/Printama/README.md

 ## Feature
 * Dialog to choose bonded bluetooth device list.
+* Print Text with LEFT, CENTER, or RIGHT Alignment.
-* Print Text with Custom Alignment.
+* Print Text with JUSTIFY Alignment.
 * Print auto grayscale Bitmap with Custom width and Alignment.
 * Print photo (grayscaled)
 * Print your android screen or layout by passing the root view